Paul Bracken - Pianist/Teacher [email protected] 0795-167-4428

 Church history is thus crucial to an understanding and appreciation of the Christian culture on which Western Europe is built, and thus a really exciting area of study.
 In my experience many university undergraduates (often contrary to their own expectations) enjoy it greatly when they discover it's an inescapable part of a core module at university!
 However, Christian culture should not be understood as monolithic, uniform and over-arching – not only were there many regional differences in traditions, but also numerous mutations and changes in response to reformers acting from within the Christian hegemony, as well as to social, demographic and political pressures acting from without.
 Before the Reformation, liturgy itself varied considerably in different parts of Europe.
 Even within England, prior to the Reformation, the Dioceses within the Archbishopric of York (York, Carlisle and Durham) followed the Use of York, whereas Dioceses within the Archbishopric of Canterbury (with the exception of the Diocese of Hereford) followed the Use of Salisbury - the so-called Sarum Rite.
 After the Reformation in England, despite the Act of Uniformity of 1549, many churches in Wales, Lincolnshire and Norfolk ignored the new English Prayer Book and continued using the Latin rite.

 Church history is thus, in many ways, a rich tapestry of variety and a story of endless change and renewal.
 The Christian Church acts as a mirror reflecting the history of ideas and of social changes, and continues to be so today.
-Accordingly, Church history is surely of interest to any European with even a passing curiosity about the society in which they currently live, although for those of faith, it is perhaps much more than this.
+Accordingly, Church history is surely of interest to any European with even a passing curiosity about the society in which they currently live, although for those of faith, it is much more than this.
 Only by tracing and understanding the long and sometimes painful processes of change that we can really come to terms with our faith in the fullest sense, and cultivate a genuine and deep respect for our liturgical forms and traditions.
 Furthermore, it is often by looking back to earlier Christian examples, to early mystical writers and scholars, that we can find real integrity, and from it draw the inspiration and ideas with which to renew and refresh our own faith.
 Furthermore, we're still surrounded with the remains of that culture, despite increasing secularization, the growth of consumer culture, and the best attempts of politicians (anxious to ensure the continuity of their jobs) to misrepresent contemporary society as ‘multi-cultural’.

 Personally, the process of reaching historical and cultural understandings of Christianity has become a means of affirming, reinforcing and deepening my own faith.
 Furthermore, I regard the sharing of those understandings as a form of ministry, which hopefully affirms and strengthens the faith of others.
 These ideas draw on my background both university and adult education teaching, and certainly underpin the work I've done with choirs including Cornovian Singers; St Giles, West Bridgford; the Reformation Early Music Group; Bridgford Camerata, etc.